jboullion/jboullion/README.md

 💻 I am a fullstack developer from Madison, WI who loves to work on a little bit of everything.

-🚀 I volunteer with [Nexus Aurora](https://nexusaurora.org/).
+🚀 I volunteer with [Nexus Aurora](https://nexusaurora.org/) to provide software development and IT expertise.
 We are a community based organization which incubates projects with a focus on space settlement and education.

 ☀️ I work with [RENEW Wisconsin](https://www.renewwisconsin.org/) to help them achive their goals of enacting government legislation to further the growth of renewable energy in my home state.